Jock Stein: Celtic

 In the 1966–67 European Cup, Celtic progressed through the first two rounds with relatively comfortable wins against Zurich and Nantes.
 Celtic then faced Yugoslav side Vojvodina, who Chalmers later described as "the best team we played in the whole tournament".
 A miss-kick by Tommy Gemmell allowed Vojvodina to score the only goal of the first leg, played in Yugoslavia.
 In the return game, Celtic drew the aggregate score level with a goal by Chalmers in the 58th minute.
 Stein was agitated during the game, frequently glancing at his watch.
 Near the end, he remarked to Sean Fallon that "it looks like bloody Rotterdam!", citing where a play-off match would have been held if the tie had finished level.
 Instead, McNeill headed in a tie-winning goal from a corner kick during injury time.
 Celtic then defeated Dukla Prague 3–1 in the first (home) leg of the semi-final, with Wallace scoring twice.
 In the return game, Celtic sustained heavy pressure but held out for a goalless draw.
 It became a common belief that Stein had abandoned his attacking principles for that game, but Bobby Lennox, McNeill and Chalmers all later said that Stein had not set out defensive tactics beforehand.

-Four days after the second leg against Dukla, Celtic defeated Aberdeen 2–0 in the 1967 Scottish Cup Final.
-Celtic were involved in a close race with Rangers for the Scottish league championship, decided by an Old Firm game at Ibrox on the final day of the league season.
+Four days after the second leg against Dukla, Celtic defeated Aberdeen 2–0 in the 1967 Scottish Cup final.
+Celtic were involved in a close race with Rangers for the Scottish league championship, decided by an Old Firm game at Ibrox on the last day of the league season.
 Celtic needed a point to clinch the championship.
 Archie Macpherson wrote in his biography of Stein that it was one of the best Old Firm games he had seen, as both sides played without a fear of losing: Rangers needed the victory to win the championship, while Stein believed Celtic's best chances lay in attacking their opponents.
 Rangers took the lead in the 40th minute, but Celtic equalised within a minute thanks to a "scrambled effort" by Jimmy Johnstone.
 Celtic went 2–1 ahead with 15 minutes remaining, when Johnstone beat some opponents then fired a left-footed shot high into the net.
 Roger Hynd scored an equalising goal for Rangers, but the match finished in a 2–2 draw and Celtic won the championship.